Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

 I recently got a pair of Apple AirPods.
-For those who don’t know what they are, they are basically small wireless in-the-ear headphones.
-In addition to being used for hearing music, podcasts, and audio books, they are integrated with Apple’s Siri voice assistant on my Apple iPhone, iPad, and iMac.
-And I’m in love!
+(For those who don’t know what they are, they are basically small wireless in-the-ear headphones.)
+In addition to being used for hearing music, podcasts, and audiobooks, they are integrated with Apple’s Siri voice assistant on my Apple iPhone, iPad, and iMac.
+I’m in love!

 I can now create and listen to my text messages while I’m driving.
 Emails, too.
 Siri can look up a phone listing for someone I want to call and do the dialing.
 She (if the robot is a she) can record voice notes, reminders, and lists while I drive.
 I can also start and stop listening to podcasts and music with a voice command.
 Eyes on the road, ears on the content.

-So what does this have to do with authors and writing?
-Well, a lot.
+So, what does this have to do with authors and writing?
+Yes.
+A lot.
 As authors, we’ll need to understand how people will be using and interacting with our writing in this voice technology future.

 Here are some ways I can see this affecting us, and some ways to start readjusting your thinking so that you don’t become irrelevant.

-While print and eBooks are still selling well, the audio book market is exploding.
-As reported in a Forbes article from July 2019, the audio book market is nearing $1 billion and is growing at the rate of 25 percent, year over year.
+While print and eBooks are still selling well, the audiobook market is exploding.
+As reported in a Forbes article from July 2019, the audiobook market is nearing $1 billion and is growing at the rate of 25 percent, year over year.
 Let that sink in.
-Twenty-five percent year over year.
+25 percent year over year.

 Readers will also be asking for something specific when it comes to finding books to listen to on the likes of Audible or Apple Books.
 That something specific will be either the title of the book or the author’s name.
 This means that now, more than ever, authors need to develop a loyal following for themselves and their books.

-Though extensive use of voice shopping capability is likely a ways away, this should be a wake up call for you to start building your author platform and fan base now.
+Although extensive use of voice shopping capability is likely a ways away, this should be a wake-up call for you to start building your author platform and fan base now.
 Book covers were retail packaging in the bookstore era.
 Back then, books had to have shelf appeal like a box of cereal.
-But when there’s no visual shelf and or visual buying cues, does the physical book really matter?
+But when there’s no visual shelf or visual buying cues, does the physical book really matter?
 Readers want what’s in your book, not the wrapper it comes in.